Akshit-Patel/Akshit-Patel/content/home/experience.md

   location = "BITS Pilani"
   date_start = "2018-08-01"
   date_end = ""
   description = """I worked here on building many fixed wing and multirotors Radio controlled aerial vehicles.I participated in various competitions at Techinal Fests.
-Also as part of my Position of Responsibility at Club I was responsible for various activities going inside club.
-I also modified general proceedings inside club which led to increase in retention of its new members by 5 times"""
+Also as part of my Position of Responsibility at Club I was responsible for various activities going inside club."""

 [[experience]]
   title = "Web Developer"